- » Key resources and services

-The Darwin Prospective Melioidosis Study (DPMS) is investigating why melioidosis is increasing in urban areas in the Northern Territory.
+The The Darwin Prospective Melioidosis Study is investigating why melioidosis is increasing in urban areas in the Northern Territory.
 The project, which is being undertaken by the Tropical and Emerging Infectious Disease division at Menzies School of Health Research, hopes to the reduce the the number of deaths from melioidosis through early diagnosis.

 Melioidosis is a fatal, infectious disease and has become an emerging health concern in Northern Australia.
 Recent wet seasons have seen a dramatic increase in cases of melioidosis.
 As Darwin's urban areas spread and irrigation schemes and agriculture encroach into the desert, there is an even greater risk of spread of melioidosis.

 The program has been ongoing since 1989 and has achieved a number of outcomes:

 - helped to halve the death rate of melioidosis in the NT, where mortality rates fell from over 30% to under 15%